 - Suspicious text messages should be forwarded to 7726.
 This free-of-charge short code enables your provider to investigate the origin of the text and take action, if found to be malicious.

 Cybercrime can take many forms.
 By understanding the types of attacks and stages involved can help you better defend yourself.

 This is an ideal time for you to review your business continuity and incident response plans to ensure you are prepared to continue to deliver services at an acceptable level despite potential disruption.

 CyberScotland Partnership have produced a Cyber Incident Response Pack which covers the main steps towards cyber resilience and helps you prepare your response in a structured and managed way.
 This pack includes an introduction to IR planning, a ‘prepare your business checklist’ and an ‘emergency contact list template’, as well as really helpful advice on reputation management and legal responsibilities during an incident.

-Sign up to our webinar on the 26th October, where we will talk you through these documents and how these can help your business prepare for dealing with a cyber incident.
+Watch our webinar where we will talk you through these documents and how these can help your business prepare for dealing with a cyber incident.

 - Get Ready Glasgow – https://www.getreadyglasgow.com/cop26 A website to help businesses in the city prepare for COP 26.
 It covers areas including safety, security, traffic and transport and how you can get involved.
 They have also produced a Business Ready Guide.

 - Transport Scotland – https://www.transport.gov.scot/COP26

 - Scottish Business Resilience Centre – Cop 26 Digital Information Hub for business which provides information and resources to keep organisations secure. https://www.sbrcentre.co.uk/community-membership/cop26-3